-"I don't think that's wise," Tadgh decided.
-"The roads are going to be heavily patrolled after what happened this afternoon.
+"I don't think that's wise, Maurice.
+The roads are going to be heavily patrolled after what happened this afternoon.
 It's best if we take the hooker.
 I'm hoping that the Royal Navy will have stood down if they’ve captured the German supply ship."